VCTI-ankitkumarsingh/Python/Assignment - Vehicle Rental Management System/README.md

 ## Van service charge

 The assignment requires a van service charge but does not define its amount.
-The implementation therefore makes the service charge configurable for each 'Van'.
+The implementation therefore makes the service charge configurable for each `Van`.
 The demonstration uses Rs.
 500.

 ## Invoice behavior

-A 'Rental' calculates its own final amount on return.
-A customer's CLI invoice consolidates the base amount, late fees, and final amounts across all vehicles rented by that customer.
+A `Rental` calculates its own final amount on return.
+A customer`s CLI invoice consolidates the base amount, late fees, and final amounts across all vehicles rented by that customer.